mieweb/docs/content/functions/document-management/documents-and-forms/word-documents.md

 1. When the PRINT (select printer) mode pops up either a) Click CANCEL or b) click the red X to get out of the mode.

 {{% note %}}
-*If you click PRINT button from here, it will just print as normal portrait positioning.*
+*If you click the PRINT button from here, it will just print as normal portrait positioning.*
 {{% /note %}}

 ![](../word-documents.assets/e736dffe0fe598bae4459fe3bd7498b0.png)